Dance in the National Cultural Policy

 How could a national cultural policy affect your work?

-The Government has said that it wants a National Cultural Policy to underpin broader government priorities and it's asking the community for ideas about how it could shape Australia’s future.
-We want the government to take a ‘whole of government’ approach so that the research, health, education and social security agendas are taken into account—arts policy made in isolation from these big policy areas has not worked well for artists' sustainability and the viablity of the industry as a whole.
+We asked the government to take a ‘whole of government’ approach (to consider research, health, education and social security agendas).
+Arts policy made in isolation from these big policy areas has not worked well for artists' sustainability and the viability of the industry as a whole.

 The research agenda for the arts has had minimal investment, strategic planning and long-term commitment by Australian governments.
-Ausdance believes that there is an urgent need for deep and longitudinal research in the arts, and that a proposal to develop a Co-operative Research Centre (CRC) for Arts and Entertainment Futures is of vital importance to the future of the sector.
+We believe that there is an urgent need for deep and longitudinal research in the arts, and that a proposal to develop a Co-operative Research Centre (CRC) for Arts and Entertainment Futures is import sector's future

 News + Events